Creatiwity/witycms-doc/settings.md

 ### SEO

-This section allows you to edit the elements that will affect the visibility of your website or a web page in search engines (when the website appears in different Google searches).
+This section allows you to edit the elements that will affect the visibility of your website in search engines (such as Google).
 You can leave the fields below blank.
 But if you want to be found efficiently on search engines, it is strongly recommended to complete the fields correctly.

-* **Title**: Website title who define your activity
+* **Title**: Website title which defines your activity
 * **Description (about 125 symbols)**: a short description of your activity (it cannot exceed 125 characters).

 ### Icons